dfinke/dfinke.github.io/_posts/2017-05-01-Use-PowerShell-in-Azure-Functions-to-perform-a-scheduled-clean-up-task.md

 ## Here is where you paste your PowerShell

-Your all set to go.
-You can paste any valid PowerShell here (note: valid PowerShell v4.0), save it and the function will run it based on the schedule you set.
+You're all set to go.
+You can paste any valid PowerShell here (note: valid PowerShell v4.0), save it and the function will run based on the schedule you set.

 ![](/images/posts/FunctionAppsScript.png)

-Now let's see what PowerShell we can use to access an SQL database in the Azure cloud.
+Now let's see what PowerShell we can use to access a SQL database in the Azure cloud.

 ## Use Invoke-Sql
 This is a shorter version of Lee Holmes' version, I removed the part that can read Excel or Access files.